College of Engineering and Mathematical Sciences

 BIO

-Before joining UVM, Suffiyan worked at the Institute of Environmental Geosciences in Grenoble, France, where he was involved with the development of a novel non-contact river discharge monitoring technique and investigated suspended sediment transport dynamics in the French Alps.
+Before joining UVM, Suffiyan worked at the Institute of Environmental Geosciences in Grenoble, France, where he was involved in the development of a novel non-contact river discharge monitoring technique and investigated suspended-sediment transport dynamics in the French Alps.

 In addition to academic work, Suffiyan has three years of industrial experience as a Water Resources Engineer.
 He specializes in the design and construction of water supply systems, stormwater drainage infrastructure, and land development projects.